The Power of a Strong Value Proposition and How to Create One

 Connects with the customers’ needs, goals and motivations.
 Understanding what your customer wants or how they perceive the problem you are solving is the Alpha and Omega of marketing.
 Of course, sometimes the alleged Henry Ford quote is right and they don’t know that your product or service offers a superior solution - but this is information in and of itself, an argument for even more clarity and education.
 Often what we need to understand is not what solution the client wants.
 Good value propositions build on the need, a precise understanding of the problem and the audience’s motivations.

 Introduces a unique or interesting reason to choose your company.
 In an era where customers can research suppliers all over the world and competition is abundant, it is hard to find truly unique features and solutions.
 One may not be able to truthfully claim a USP, but it is still possible to find an interesting angle or convey an attractive corporate personality through a good value proposition.
+And of course, if you do have a true USP, it is still imperative to catch the eye of your target audience and gain enough time to explain why your solution is truly the best for the need they have.

 How to get there?